just-noticeable/damroo/hidden-organized-crimes-within-the-healthcare-and-pharmaceutical-industry.md

 <p>Though we are still together, <br />
 in this boat called Telangana, <br />
-at least, there are no more issues about, <br />
+at least, there are no more questions about, <br />
 rocking or not rocking the boat. </p>
 </td>
 </tr>